Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: results

-Figure~\ref{fig:saturation_sim} also shows the value of the average action of the particle ensemble $\langle J \rangle$ at the times of minimal bunch size and center-of-mass oscillations\footnote{The 5th percentile is taken as value for the minimal action $\langle J \rangle$.} as a function of ADTS coefficient, again with the asymmetry for the different signs of the ADTS coefficient visible.
-The minimal value $\langle J \rangle$ reaches can be connected to the point were the instability is no longer damped and the beam becomes unstable again, as will be described further in the next section (Sec.~\ref{sec:theo_calc}).
+Figure~\ref{fig:saturation_sim} also shows the value of the average action of the particle ensemble $\langle J \rangle$ at the times of minimal bunch size and center-of-mass oscillations\footnote{The 5th percentile is taken as value for the minimal action $\langle J \rangle$.} as a function of ADTS coefficient, again the asymmetry for the different signs of the ADTS coefficient is visible.
+The minimal value $\langle J \rangle$ reaches can be connected to the point were the instability is no longer damped and the beam becomes unstable again, the lower turning point of the dynamics.